EASING THE BURDEN OF CHEMOTHERAPY-INDUCED DIARRHEA (CID) IN DOGS

 More than half of veterinarians reported that CID interferes with their patient’s chemotherapy treatment plan.
 1

-Severe or prolonged diarrhea can result in significant dehydration and metabolic disturbances due to water loss.
+Severe or prolonged diarrhea can result in significant dehydration and metabolic disturbances due to fluid loss.

 HOW DOES Canalevia-CA1 HELP MY DOG?

-Chloride channels provide pathways for water secretion in the intestine.
+Chloride channels provide pathways for fluid secretion in the intestine.

 Canalevia-CA1 acts within the GI tract targeting chloride channels on the lining of the intestine.

-Canalevia-CA1 modifies the chloride ion channels to normalize water flow in the GI tract.
+Canalevia-CA1 modifies the chloride ion channels to normalize fluid flow in the GI tract.

-Canalevia-CA1 acts locally and is not absorbed into the blood stream, ensuring a well tolerated and non-toxic treatment.
+Canalevia-CA1 acts locally and is not absorbed into the blood stream, ensuring a well tolerated and non-opioid treatment.

 TREATING DIARRHEA IN YOUR DOG UNDERGOING CHEMOTHERAPY